AndrewBertoli/Natural-Experiments/PermutationTest.md

-### Permutation.Test()
+### PermutationTest()

-Permutation.Test computes p-values using Monte Carlo simulation under the sharp null hypothesis of no treatment effect.
+PermutationTest computes p-values using Monte Carlo simulation under the sharp null hypothesis of no treatment effect.

 ##### Usage